fughilli/ViveTrackedDevice/README.md

 The FPGA implements a soft PLL which phase-aligns an internal 120Hz clock against the lighthouse's 120Hz sync pulse.
-Once the desired accuracy has been achieved, timer capture blocks begin counting on the internal 120Hz clock, and stop counting at the falling edge of each of the sweep pulses.
+Once the desired accuracy has been achieved, timer capture blocks begin counting on each edge of the internal 120Hz clock.
+On both the rising and falling edges of each sweep pulse, the timer is sampled, and these two samples are averaged to determine the centroid of the pulse.
 These captured values are buffered on the FPGA, and an interrupt line to the MCU flags that the data is ready.

 The microcontroller implements an interative solver which minimizes the linear error of the inferred device state against the measurements from the frontend.